F5Networks/f5-appsvcs-extension/docs/declarations/network-security.rst

    You **must** have AFM licensed and provisioned AND an Intrusion Prevention System (IPS) subscription add-on license on your BIG-IP to use these features.

 ..
 IMPORTANT:: Because the Protocol Inspection profile was designed around an experience that is better suited to using the BIG-IP web-based Configuration utility, we strongly recommend you configure, modify, or change Protocol Inspection profiles using the BIG-IP Configuration utility, and reference the policy in the AS3 declaration.
-Future releases of BIG-IP AS3 will not include further improvements to the Protocol Inspection profiles.
+Future releases of BIG-IP AS3 will not include any improvements to  Protocol Inspection profiles.

 This example shows how you can create BIG-IP AFM Protocol Inspection profiles in a BIG-IP AS3 declaration.
 A protocol inspection profile collects rules for protocol inspection using pre-installed signatures defined by the Snort project, or custom signatures defined using the Snort syntax.